accessibilitywars/zaw2/content/pages/philosphy.md

 [Low Rep Builds](/tags/#lowrep) have low physical repetition.
 These builds have a reduced need to press the _same_ button rapidly.
 We lean on autos, and the ability to hold the weapon key down in many cases here.
 Note that there may be a difference for users of Action
 Camera particularly with these builds.
-See [the tools page](/tools) for possible accommodations.

 ## Finally...